 - Lupin III follows the exploits of the titular thief as he attempts to woo Fujiko (or any other attractive lady), and steal anything that amuses him.
 A bit less lovable in the manga, but often more of a rogue.

-- Blue, from Pokemon Special, fits this description at first.
+- Blue, from Pokémon Special, fits this description at first.
 She consistently cheats and lies, and shows absolutely no signs of a conscience or caring for anyone but herself, yet she and the main character manage to remain on almost friendly terms.
 She gets nicer and gives up thievery by the end of the first arc, but still keeps some lovable and roguish qualities.

 - Androids 17 and 18 of Dragon Ball Z — in the main timeline, at least.
 In Trunk's timeline, they're sociopathic killers.

 - Ali al-Saachez from Mobile Suit Gundam 00 is a subversion; his men love him for his fun nature, and he does take care of them, often fighting Gundams by himself because he knows only he can match them in direct combat.
 However, he's also a Blood Knight who cares only for chaos and slaughter; if it's not him causing a civil war, it's making children kill their parents to prove their devotion to the cause, or just random murder for the sake of it.
+Though it hasn't really stopped the actual audience from enjoying him anyway.

 - Most of the principal cast of Baccano!, especially Isaac and Miria.